mwc360/mwc360.github.io/pages/about.md

   <img src="/assets/img/milesPicSmall.PNG" />
 </p>

-My name is Miles, I currently serve as Director of Data and AI at Hitachi Solutions.
-I’m a technology leader with deep knowledge and experience with everything spark and lakehouse to data warehouse design, tuning, CI/CD automation, and API development.
+My name is Miles, I'm a Principal Program Manager at Microsoft.
+While a Spark specialist by role, I have deep knowledge and experience with everything lakehouse to data warehouse design, tuning, CI/CD automation, data modeling, visualization, and API development.
 I started off my career writing VB script to automate business processes and reporting then eventually Power BI was released and I quickly became shadow IT.
-After successfully implementing Power BI and starting a BI center of excellence, I was on-boarded into IT and given the opportunity of building my companies' first cloud data warehouse.
-Now after dozens of implementations, I love to share what I've learned and talk modern data architectures.
+After successfully implementing Power BI and starting a BI center of excellence, I was on-boarded into IT and given the opportunity of building my companies’ first cloud data warehouse.
+Now after dozens of implementations, I love to share what I’ve learned and talk modern data architectures.

 I'm a husband and father of 3 and in my free time I love trail running, tennis, homebrewing, baking sourdough, sausage making, reading, and home remodeling.